 In the third control, we also ruled out an explanation based on a general asymmetry between the upper and lower hemifields (Edgar & Smith, 1990; Previc, 1990).
-We did not find any behavioral or neural asymmetry between the lower and upper visual field in the control experiment when the stimuli were presented at the diagonal locations.
+We did not find any behavioral or neural asymmetry between the lower and upper visual fields in the control experiment when the stimuli were presented at the diagonal locations.
 These results demonstrate that the observed neural asymmetry was specific to the vertical meridian.

 Given that voluntary attention modulates activity in early visual areas, including V1 (Brefczynski & DeYoe, 1999; Gandhi, Heeger, & Boynton, 1999; Martinez et al., 1999; Somers, Dale, Seiffert, & Tootell, 1999), one should consider whether spatial attention could account for our results.
-We think it is very unlikely for the following reasons.
-First, the orientation change targets occurred equally often in all locations, so there was no incentive to preferentially attend to any particular location.
-Second, a bias to attend preferentially to one of the two stimulocations would have predicted lus similar effects for stimuli of both spatial frequencies, whereas our behavioral and neural results depended on stimulus spatial frequency.
-Third, although covert attention improves overall discriminability, it does not affect the degree of the VMA in a variety of tasks based on contrast sensitivity (Carrasco et al., 2001; Cameron et al., 2002) and spatial resolution (Talgar & Carrasco, 2002) indicating that sensory (not attentional, see (Altpeter, Mackeben, & Trauzettel-Klosinski, 2000; He, Cavanagh, & Intriligator, 1996) factors are responsible for the VMA.
+We think that it is very unlikely for the following reasons.
+First, the orientation-change targets occurred equally often in all locations; hence, there was no incentive to preferentially attend to any particular location.
+Second, a bias to attend preferentially to one of the two stimulus locations would have predicted similar effects for stimuli of both spatial frequencies, whereas our behavioral and neural results depended on stimulus spatial frequency.
+Third, although covert attention improves overall discriminability, it does not affect the degree of the VMA in a variety of tasks based on contrast sensitivity (Cameron et al., 2002; Carrasco et al., 2001) and spatial resolution (Talgar & Carrasco, 2002), indicating that sensory (not attentional, see Altpeter et al., 2000; He et al., 1996) factors are responsible for the VMA.

-Another possible confound is eve movements.
+Another possible confound is eye movements.
 We did not monitor eye movements in the current experiment because our eye tracking system limited the usable field of view for stimulus presentation.
 However, it is very unlikely that eye movements occurred.
-First, the observers were trained psychophysical observers and maintained stable fixation in this task when we monitored their eye positions in the psychophysics lab.
+First, the observers were trained psychophysical observers and maintained stable fixation in this task when we monitored their eye positions in the psychophysics laboratory.
 Second, a bias in eye position (analogous to the bias in attention discussed above) to one of the two stimulus locations would have predicted similar effects for stimuli of both spatial frequencies, whereas our results depended on stimulus spatial frequency.
-Third, in a pilot experiment using a smaller field of view we recorded eve movements in the scanner with an MRI-compatible eye tracker (ASL Model 504, Applied Science Laboratories, Bedford, MA).
+Third, in a pilot experiment using a smaller field of view, we recorded eye movements in the scanner with an MRI-compatible eye tracker (ASL Model 504, Applied Science Laboratories, Bedford, MA).
 We found that observers were able to maintain fixation (see Figure 7) and obtained similar behavioral and imaging results (Liu & Carrasco, Cognitive Neuroscience Society 2005 abstracts).
-Three of the 5 observers who participated in the current experiment also participated in the pilot experiment.
+Three of the five observers who participated in the current experiment also participated in the pilot experiment.